Apprentice – Journeyman – Master

 - In the event that an apprentice is enrolled in a tier but loses their employment, they shall be permitted to complete the tier they are enrolled in.

 There’s also an exam to test technical know-how and understanding of plumbing codes.
 According to the Massachusetts State Board of Plumbers and Pipefitters, before you take the licensing exam you must have an apprentice license, 5 years of on-the-job training, 550 hours (110 per year) of classroom instruction in plumbing code and theory from an approved school, and work for a master plumber.

-All students must bring a current MA Plumbing and Gas Code Book to all classes.
 Approved school by the MA Board of State Examiners of Plumbers and Gas Fitters.

 Requirements are subject to change at any time by the State of Massachusetts.

 Tier I – First Year Lessons (20 weeks/110 hours)